Short Questions and Answers-Trial Balance

 Question-16: What does the suspense account express in the trial balance?

-Answer: The difference between the debit column and the credit column.
+Answer: suspense account expresses the difference between the debit column and the credit column.

 Question-17: What kind of error would it be to write the revenue expenditure as the capital expenditure and the capital account as the revenue account?